Alex Verdugo Player Props: Red Sox vs. Twins

 Twins Pitching Rankings

-- The pitching staff for the Twins has a collective 10.5 K/9, the first-best in the league.
+- The 10.7 strikeouts per nine innings put together by the Twins pitching staff leads MLB.

-- The Twins' 2.60 team ERA ranks first across all MLB pitching staffs.
+- The Twins have a 2.62 team ERA that ranks first among all MLB pitching staffs.

-- Gray gets the start for the Twins, his fourth of the season.
-He is 2-0 with a .53 ERA and 19 strikeouts in 17 2/3 innings pitched.
+- Ryan (3-0) gets the starting nod for the Twins in his fourth start of the season.
+He's put together a 2.84 ERA in 19 2/3 innings pitched, with 26 strikeouts.

-- The right-hander last appeared on Wednesday against the Chicago White Sox, when he went five scoreless innings while giving up three hits.
+- His last appearance came on Thursday against the New York Yankees, when the right-hander tossed seven innings, surrendering one earned run while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.